 We look at why Aussie Small Caps are being snapped up.
-A couple of buying opportunities in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of Price Targets and associated alerts.
-You can’t be a successful investor without this!
+A couple of Small Cap buying opportunities in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of our Blue Chip Value Price Targets and associated alerts.
+You can’t be a successful ASX investor for small caps or blue chips without this!

-Against this takeover frenzy I think the results of the company’s we’ve covered has been mixed.
+Against this small cap takeover frenzy I think the results of the small cap company’s we’ve covered has been mixed.
 There have been few surprises, but a few companies commented that the elections have been impacting their business and the associated uncertainty.
 Consumers are holding off spending.
-A good example is GTN (GTN), which provides traffic updates for radio and fund this by selling advertising spots.
+A good example is small cap stock GTN (GTN), which provides traffic updates for radio and fund this by selling advertising spots.
 You might have heard of Vic Lorusso – he’s a director.

 2. How important is dividend franking and what do the potential changes mean?

-3. Stocks hitting the ball out of the park
+3. Small Cap Stocks hitting the ball out of the park

-4. Stocks finding life difficult can be opportunities
+4. Small Cap Stocks finding life difficult can be opportunities

-All those stocks were beaten up to varying degrees by the stock market but had potential, even if this wasn’t immediately evidence in the P&L. What they did have was strong market share, which was growing, and strong balance sheets, which meant they could fund that growth.
+All those small cap stocks were beaten up to varying degrees by the Australian stock market but had potential, even if this wasn’t immediately evidence in the P&L. What they did have was strong market share, which was growing, and strong balance sheets, which meant they could fund that growth.

 Buy: GBST (GBT)